Adammiszczak/Adammiszczak.github.io/about-me/index.md

 # About me

-My name is Adam Miszczak and I'm SEO Specialist since 2018 (with some digital marketing stuff), but my main goal is going to work as Back-end Developer (previously I was learning rather Frontend stuff and Backend in Node).
+My name is Adam Miszczak and I'm SEO Specialist since 2018 (with some digital marketing stuff).
+Initially I was rather learning rather Frontend stuff than Backend.
 As Seo Specialist I have opportunity to develop internal tools for my team.

-Some time ago I changed my whole career plans.
-Namely I was Sales and Customer Service Specialist, but once I've worked for IT company I realized that I wanted to do technical stuff and now it's my life plan.
+Some time ago, I completely changed my career plans.
+I was previously employed as a Sales and Customer Service Specialist.
+However, after working for an IT company, I realized my passion lies in technical work, and now it's my life plan.
+SEO presents an opportunity for me to achieve this goal.

 ## Previous state
-Beyond my current profession as Seo Specialist with some programming elements, I have attended at mentorship program course since June 2021.
-The mentors work in [LocalHost Academy](https://academy.localhost-group.com/).
+Beyond my current profession as an SEO Specialist with some programming elements, I have been attending a mentorship program course since June 2021.
+The mentors involved work in [LocalHost Academy](https://academy.localhost-group.com/).
 You can read more about :).

-During mentorship program I develop my current skills and develop new ones.
-I have very frequent contact with coding experts who make code review for my solutions.
-I wanted to follow path as Backend TS Developer.
-Some of learning areas are:
+During the mentorship program, I am developing my current skills and acquiring new ones.
+I have frequent contact with coding experts who review my solutions.
+I aspire to pursue a career path as a Backend TypeScript Developer.
+Some of the learning areas include:

 * JS Functional Programming
 * JS OOP